Idolized22/Coco-llike-dataset-creator/README.md

       -subfolder3 - containing  data  - Imgs and annotations
    * outputfoler= path\to\where\output\data\will\be\created
    *labels = 'path\to\label.txt'
-   3. verify the output with the following [notebook](https://github.com/waspinator/pycococreator/blob/master/examples/shapes/visualize_coco.ipynb) from [pycococreator] (https://github.com/waspinator/pycococreator)
+   3. Verify the output with the following [notebook](https://github.com/waspinator/pycococreator/blob/master/examples/shapes/visualize_coco.ipynb) from [pycococreator] (https://github.com/waspinator/pycococreator)

 3. run the CreateDataSet.py script